smart-facility/cognicity-schema/README.md

   ```shell
   psql -d cognicity -f schema.sql
   ```
-3. Optionally load the sample data...
+3. Optionally, load the sample data which was created using `pg_dump` so should be loaded using `pg_restore`.

 ### License
 The schema is released under the GPLv3 License.
 See License.txt for details.